 While most states have laws and regulations concerning general contractors and required licensing, Maine is different: General construction contractors are not regulated by the state but on the local level through cities, counties, and municipalities, instead.

-Maine only licenses plumbing, electrical, and asbestos abatement contractors, as well as other building trades like architects and engineers.
+Maine only licenses plumbing, electrical, HVAC, and asbestos abatement contractors, as well as other building trades like architects and engineers.
 A full list can be found on the State of Maine’s Professional & Financial Regulation page.

 Although general contractors don’t need to be licensed, a business license is still required to operate within the borders of the state.
+Furthermore, general liability insurance is still encouraged to mitigate risk, and surety bonds may still be required depending on the project.

-For all home construction and home improvement projects over $3,000, Maine law requires a written contract with a specific provision that prohibits payment up front of more than one third of the contract price.
+For all home construction and home improvement projects over $3,000, Maine law requires a written contract with a specific provision that prohibits payment upfront of more than one-third of the contract price.

 Maine General Contractor License Requirements